Living and Studying

 Tahvel and timetables

-All students are enrolled and registered in our study information system Tahvel on the first day of the fall semester (please find the date in the Academic Calendar).
+All students are enrolled and registered in our study information system Tahvel on the first day of the fall semester (exact dates can be found in the Academic Calendar).
 Tahvel is used to store and manage student information.
 It will contain your personal information, timetables, grades and applications.
-You will need to log in to access your information in Tahvel.
+You will need to log in to access your information on Tahvel.
 Our IT department will create usernames and passwords for temporary use so all international students will be able to log in to Tahvel before obtaining other types of authentication, such as ID/TRP card, Mobile-ID or Smart-ID.

 Codes for study groups are created from programme codes and admission years.
 Here are the code names for international master’s programmes: